Director, Governance, Legal and Performance

 Legal advice must be sought from the Office of Research Services for research grants, industry research, major research initiatives and commercialisation contracts.

-For other categories of contracts, contract managers must seek legal advice from Governance and Legal Services where:
+For other categories of contracts, contract managers must seek legal advice from Governance, Legal and Performance where:

 - significant, complex or high-risk legal issues are involved